Definitive Guide to Student Loan Default Prevention

 Download Default Prevention Pricing Guide to compare the top methods and look at their pros and cons.

-Uncover an insider's guide to Cohort Default Rates
+Uncover an Insider's Guide to Cohort Default Rates

 The U.S. government’s main metric for school accountability in keeping student loan borrowers out of default is the three-year Cohort Default Rate (CDR).
 A CDR is the percentage of a school's U.S. Federal Stafford loan borrowers (Direct/Federal Family Education Loan Program) who enter repayment during a federal fiscal year and default within the cohort default period.
 The monitoring period begins on October 1 of the fiscal year when the borrower enters repayment and ends on September 30 of the following two fiscal years.